Tpichardo/osticket-prereq/README.md

 The dependencies needed for the osTicket installation are bundled together in a single ZIP folder for easy download.

 1. Download the [ZIP folder](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)
-2. Right click the ZIP folder and select <b>Extract</b> to extract the files from the ZIP folder onto your desktop.
+2. Right click the ZIP folder and select <b>Extract All</b> to extract the files from the ZIP folder onto your desktop.
 This step is necessary because compressed files cannot be directly used by the system, as they need to be unpacked to their original format for installation.
 The extracted folder should be called “osTicket-Installation-Files”.

-3.
+<h2>Configuring PHP for IIS</h2>

+1. From the “osTicket-Installation-Files” folder, install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi).
+2.